This page tells you about PET-CT scans. You can find the following information

 Having a PET-CT scan

-Your doctor or radiographer will give you instructions about preparing for your scan.
-Usually you should not have anything to eat for 6 hours beforehand.
-An hour before the test the radiographer puts a small tube (cannula) into one of the veins in your arm or the back of your hand.
+About an hour before the test, the radiographer puts a small tube (cannula) into one of the veins in your arm or the back of your hand.
 Then they give you the radioactive drug (tracer) as an injection through the tube.
-You lie down to have the injection and for at least one hour afterwards.
+You need to lie down and rest for at least one hour afterwards.

 For the scan, you lie on your back on a narrow bed that moves through the scanner.
 The radiographer controls the scan from outside the room.
 They can see and talk to you.
 You need to lie as still as possible for 30 to 60 minutes while you have the scan.
 It shouldn’t be at all painful.
-If you feel unwell or want some help, you press a buzzer to call the staff.
+If you feel unwell or want some help, you can speak to the staff through an intercom.

 Below is a 360° photograph of a PET-CT scanning room.
 Use the arrows to move the picture and look around the room.
 If you can't see the photograph, you can download the Adobe Flash Player from the Adobe website.

-A PET-CT scan takes CT pictures of the structures of your body.
+A PET-CT scan uses X-rays to take pictures of the structures of your body.
 At the same time, a mildly radioactive drug shows up areas of your body where the cells are more active than normal.
 The scanner combines both of these types of information.
 This allows your doctor to see any changes in the activity of cells and know exactly where the changes are happening.

 PET-CT scans are used for many types of cancer and are generally thought to be more accurate in diagnosing cancer than PET scans alone.
-From the research, we know that in some cancers PET-CT scans can help to
+PET-CT scans can help to

 - Diagnose cancer